Vagahbond/Vagahbond/README.md

-# Hello there ! 🐌
+# Hello there! 🐌

-Welcome to my profile, have a look !
+Welcome to my profile, Have a look!
-* 🇫🇷 I'm a french software engineer, lecturer and part time programmer.
+* 🇫🇷 I'm a French software engineer, lecturer, and part-time programmer.
 * 🧙‍♂️ Been coding for about 7 years yet still feel like I know nothing.
-* 🎓 Own Master's dregree in software architecture and eager to learn more new stuff!
+* 🎓 Own Master's degree in software architecture and eager to learn more new stuff!
-* 🇦🇺 Looking for a job in Australia for about mid 2024, see my skills and contacts below !
+* 🇦🇺 Looking for a job in Australia for about mid-2024, see my skills and contacts below!

 I am the type to get bored easily, so I like to try new things and learn new stuff.
-The type of lazy that tend to automate everything, and the type of curious that tend to break everything.
+The type of lazy that tends to automate everything, and the type of curious that tends to break everything.

-VScode and neovim are my best friends, and I'm a growing fan of the terminal.
+VScode and Neovim are my best friends, and I'm a growing fan of the terminal.

 <p align="center">
    <img title="overview" src="https://raw.githubusercontent.com/vagahbond/github-stats/master/generated/overview.svg#gh-dark-mode-only">